BubTec/HomeAssistant/MotionActivatedLightOff/README.md

    - This is normal behavior - each time motion stops, a new timer starts
    - The automation will trigger again when motion stops again

-3. **Logging not working**:
-   - Ensure the enable_logging option is set to true
-   - Check Home Assistant logs for notification service errors

-### Debug Mode

-Enable logging to see detailed information about:
-- Timer start/cancellation events
-- Light turn-off actions
-- Motion detection events

 ## Use Cases